naemon/naemon.github.io/documentation/developer/queryhandlers.md

 ```

 The parameters don't have to have those exact names, and the function
-certainly doesn't have to be called "lala_query_handler()".
+certainly doesn't have to be called `lala_query_handler()`.
 We're not
 quite that childish (well, we are, but we like to pretend we're not).
 They will suffice for this explanation, however.

-- sd - The socket you should respond to.
+- `sd` - The socket you should respond to.
-- query - The query, minus the address and the magic byte.
+- `query` - The query, minus the address and the magic byte.
-- query_len - Length of the query, in bytes.
+- `query_len` - Length of the query, in bytes.

 The call to register it with Naemon so you get all queries directed
 to the 'lala' address is then: